Centralized vs. Decentralized Payroll: Benefits & Challenges

-Centralized payroll is a payroll system where you handle all your payroll activities through one platform, using the same processes, regardless of the country in which your employees work and get paid.
+Centralized payroll is a type of payroll system that allows you to manage all payroll activities in one platform.
+Using this method, all payroll managers follow the same processes, regardless of where employees work and get paid.

-Keeping all the data and executing all tasks through one system allows for better control over the whole process, which is why many multinational corporations prefer the centralized approach for their global payroll.
+Since managing all tasks and data in one system allows for better control over the entire payroll process, many multinational corporations prefer the centralized approach for their global payroll.

-In these companies, there is usually one high-level payroll team in charge of decision making for the whole organization and aligning the payroll management processes with any local vendors the company might be working with.
+In these companies, there is usually one high-level payroll team in charge of decision-making for the entire organization.
+They align the payroll management processes with any local vendors the company might be working with.

-Just like your whole business needs to have a strategy to rely on, you need a well-documented, formalized payroll strategy, especially when hiring globally.
-This strategy will help you eliminate potential payroll compliance risks and build a sustainable and scalable payroll model.
+Small and scaling companies alike need a well-documented, formalized payroll strategy, especially when hiring globally.
+This strategy will help eliminate potential payroll compliance risks and build a sustainable and scalable payroll model.

 - Improved control